alvare/clrnds-blog/posts/2018-01-26-wave2blofeld-building-a-midi-thing-in-c.md

 Now the fun part: you can load your own wave tables!

-The catch is there is no nice official way to do it 😬
+The catch is that there is no nice official way to do it 😬

 So in order to maximize compatibility, and because why not, I decided to do it in C++ (or Rust, but the only MIDI lib I found was too beta for me).